mech/Learning-Notes/FrontEnd/CSS/DesignSystem.md

 ## Why We Need Design System?

+> When we reduce mental overhead, teams don't have to compromise on quality, even while they build and ship features fast.

 * [Airbnb - Building a Visual Language](http://airbnb.design/building-a-visual-language/)

 When you experience growth.
 When you have many more teams.
 When you have too few constraints.